 \begin{definition} Let $\EE$ be a conflation category.
 We say that $\EE$ has \emph{admissible kernels} if every morphism admits a kernel and kernels are inflations.
 Having \emph{admissible cokernels} is defined dually. \end{definition}

-In \cite{BrustleHassounTattar20}, the \emph{admissible intersection property} is defined for pre-abelian exact categories.
+In \cite{Previdi12}, the admissible intersection property is introduced for exact categories (see \cite{Buhler21} for some corrections), and in \cite{HassounRoy19,BrustleHassounTattar20} for pre-abelian exact categories.
 It is shown in \cite[Theorem~6.1]{HassounShahWegner20} that a pre-abelian exact category satisfying the admissible intersection property is quasi-abelian.
 However, the admissible intersection property can be defined for general conflation categories.

 \begin{definition} Let $\EE$ be a conflation category.
 The category $\EE$ satisfies the \emph{admissible intersection property} if for any two inflations $f\colon X\inflation Z$ and $g\colon Y\inflation Z$, the pullback of $f$ along $g$ exists and is of the following form: